openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

 # Unrestricted Adversarial Examples Contest Proposal

+(TODO: copy content from paper into this section immediately before publication)

+# Contest Prize Distribution Scheme
-[TODO: copy content from paper into this section after publication]
+(TODO: copy content from paper into this section immediately before publication)

-# Contest mechanics FAQ
+# Contest Mechanics FAQ
+(TODO: copy content from paper into this section immediately before publication)

 #### Why run an ongoing contest?